FRCDoneRight/FIRSTCompendium/_pages/misc/contributing.md

 The FIRST Compendium has been designed as an all-encompassing resource to help create and grow FIRST teams from all levels of play.
 Please keep this in mind when requesting features and/or submitting pull requests.
 Most anything is welcome, but if it's not something useful to more than one team it will not be accepted.
 When in doubt, please ask!

+## Content Additions

+If you aren't comfortable with the text format that FIRST Compendium uses, or don't know how to use Github, you can still contribute content!
+You simply need to create a Github account and open an issue at https://github.com/{{ site.repository }}/issues with a short description and a link to your content.

 ## Pull Requests

 When submitting a pull request: